The Old and New Covenants – The Two Covenants

 Here is the fulfilment of Jeremiah 31:33 in regards to the New Covenant.
 It is astonishing how many people miss who the New Covenant was made with.

-Hebrews 8:6-10But now has he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises.
+Hebrews 8:6-10 “But now has he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises.
 7 For if that first covenant had been faultless, then should no place have been sought for the second.
 8 For finding fault with them, he saith, Behold, the days come, saith the Lord, when I will make a new covenant with the house of ISRAEL and with the house of Judah: 9 Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.
-10 For this is the covenant that I will make with the house of ISRAEL after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them a God, and they shall be to me a people:
+10 For this is the covenant that I will make with the house of ISRAEL after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them a God, and they shall be to me a people:”

 So what about the Gentiles?
 Today there is the Israel of God (Galatians 6:16) and the Israel after the flesh (1 Corinthians 10:18).
 The Israel of the flesh are those that are Jews by birth.
 The Israel of God is anyone who belongs to Christ and is under the New Covenant.
 There are many Christians who do not understand that if we are Christ's then we are spiritual Jews and the Israel of God.
 The New Covenant was also ONLY made with ISRAEL.
-If one rejects this truth then they cannot be under the New Covenant.
+If one chooses to reject this truth then they cannot be under the New Covenant.
 Note carefully the following scriptures.

-Romans 9:6-8Not as though the word of God has taken none effect.
+Romans 9:6-8 “Not as though the word of God has taken none effect.
 For they are not all Israel, which are of Israel: 7 Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall your seed be called.
-8 That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
+8 That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.”

-Galatians 3:28-29There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for you are all one in Christ Jesus.
-29 And if you be Christ's, then are you Abraham's seed, and heirs according to the promise.
+Galatians 3:28-29 “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for you are all one in Christ Jesus.
+29 And if you be Christ's, then are you Abraham's seed, and heirs according to the promise.”

 The Bible tells us that Christ came as the Mediator of a New Covenant (See Hebrews 8:6 above).
-Ten Commandments in our heartsThe teaching that the New Covenant abolishes the Ten Commandments reflects a gross misunderstanding of both Covenants.
+The teaching that the New Covenant abolishes the Ten Commandments reflects a gross misunderstanding of both Covenants.
 God tells us that He altered the original Covenant and made “a better covenant, which was established upon better promises” (See Hebrews 8:6 above).
 But you will note that nothing is said about it being established on different laws.
 The law stayed the same.
-There was however a weakness or fault in the original Covenant.
+There was however a weakness or fault in the original covenant.
 That fault was with the people, NOT with the law.
 “For finding fault with them, he saith, Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah:” (See Hebrews 8:8 above).
 It was “because they continued not in my covenant, and I regarded them not, saith the Lord.”
 (See Hebrews 8:9 above).

 With the Old Covenant, God wrote the Ten Commandments on tablets of stone.
 It was external and not part of the thinking and motives of the people.
-It was in their literature but NOT in their hearts.
+It was in their literature but not in their hearts.
 With the New Covenant, God writes His law “into their minds, and writes them in their hearts” so it will be our hearts desire to obey His law.
 (See Hebrews 8:10 above).

-To enable people to internalise His law, to love it and obey it eagerly and willingly, God makes this promise, Ezekiel 36:26-27A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you an heart of flesh.
-27 And I will put my spirit within you, and cause you to walk in my statutes, and you shall keep my judgments, and do them.
+To enable people to internalize His law, to love it and obey it eagerly and willingly, God makes this promise, Ezekiel 36:26-27 “A new heart also will I give you, and a new spirit will I put within you: and I will take away the stony heart out of your flesh, and I will give you an heart of flesh.
+27 And I will put my spirit within you, and cause you to walk in my statutes, and you shall keep my judgments, and do them.”

 How does the New Covenant relate to Law and Grace